An easy Brown Rice Pilaf recipe with the flavor of fall

 Chef Annette Tomei has done it again, capturing all the flavors of the season in a single, easy dish.
 This time, it’s a warming taste of autumn with this easy brown rice pilaf with wild rice.

 She explains it like this, “I love wild rice but combining it with brown rice does two things.
 For one, it adds a variety of texture.
-And, on the practical side, it’s more economical to blend your wild rice with brown.”
+And, on the practical side, it’s more economical to blend wild rice with inexpensive brown rice.”

 What makes wild rice special?

-What is wild rice?
 Well, it’s a relative of rice.
 It’s a grass that grows naturally in freshwater marshes.
-Three of the four strains of wild rice are native to North America.
-Although it isn’t truly rice, it’s called rice because of its appearance and the fact that it cooks like rice.
+Three of the four known strains of wild rice are native to North America.
+Although it isn’t truly rice, it’s called rice because of the fact that it looks and cooks like rice.
 But unlike white rice, which offers little nutrition, wild rice offers an incredible number of health benefits.

 And then there’s the butter.
 What would a brown rice pilaf be without plenty of butter to add the richness that brings all the ingredients together?
+It may not be an aphrodisiac but it is one of those ingredients that almost guarantees an indulgent dish.
 Enjoy!
 It’s the Holidays!

 This rice pilaf recipe combines the flavors of brown and wild rices with the sweetness of pomegranate and the crunch of toasted almond.